GenusGeoff/pairs/README.md

 # A CLI for evaluating pairs trades

+A CLI tool that backtests and analyzes trading pairs.
+A pair is a set of two assets, one of which is purchased (long) and the other is sold (short).

+The backtesting logic included in this codebase was built under the assumption that the economic and price relationship between the two assets is stable and has a tendency to revert to the mean, especially when the price relationship is at an extreme.

+The `yfinance` project is used to retrieve data for stocks.

 ## Installation

+Pairs can be installed with these two commands:

 ```
 $ pip install -r requirements.txt

 $ pip install setup.py
 ```

+...and then you shoudl be able to run `pairs --help` to get started.

 ## Development